 When you study a PR course, you will:

-Gain new insights into the world of public relations, as well as closely related fields such as marketing and advertising.
+Gain new insights into the world of public relations, and learn how PR interacts with closely related fields such as marketing and advertising.

 Study subjects like: